Some Categorical Representations of the Modular Group: Algebraic Background

-In other words, $\tau(a)$ is the largest number of lines connecting the bottom to the top of any diagram $a_i$ in $a$.
-Since vertical lines can only be added or removed in pairs:
+In other words, $\tau(C)$ is the largest number of lines connecting the bottom to the top of any diagram $C_{i,j}$ in $C$.
+Since vertical lines can only be added or removed in pairs, we have:

 \begin{theorem} For each positive integer $n$, there is a series of {\em higher order projectors} $P_{n,k}\in\Kom^*_{\frac{1}{2}}(n)$ where $k = n, n-2, n-4, \ldots, n \imod{2}$ which satisfy the properties: